reliverse/cli/README.md

 - **Interactive Prompts**: Customize your setup through interactive prompts that allow you to select which file categories to include.
 - **Template-Driven**: Automatically clones and installs templates from GitHub to kickstart your development.
 - **Unlimited Possibilities**: It can work not only with templates!
 Are you going to clone a JS library?
 Feel free to use Reliverse!
-- **Anything Else?!**: Currently, the CLI is optimized for JS/TS projects (like React, Astro, Vue, Svelte, etc.).
-In the future, it will even support native video game applications!
+- **Anything Else?!**: Currently, the CLI is optimized for JS/TS projects (like React, Astro, Vue, Svelte, etc).
 This is the dream of Reliverse's founder—a single tool designed for everything.

 ### Commands